 Reference Governance issue Source Overview of issue and actions taken (and planned) to address the issue Leads Timescale 3 Safer recruitment: Audit activity identified four high risk findings relating to: Roles and responsibilities, non-compliance with renewals policy, non-compliance with pre-employment check policy and GDPR and document retention compliance.
-It was recognised that there was a lack of ownership and responsibility for Safer Recruitment activities We are now addressing this by recruiting to a Safer Recruitment Officer role.
-In addition, a Responsibility Assignment matrix is being developed to confirm which individuals / departments are responsible, accountable, consulted and informed for each stage of the Safer Recruitment process.
-To address the GDPR and document retention recommendations the recruitment policy is being aligned to current practices regarding document retention and the current retention and deletion processes surrounding statutory documentation are being reviewed and updated to ensure that only the required data is being held on the Council system and records Director of Human Resources and Organisational Development September 2023 4 Corporate Health and Safety : Audit activity identified three high risk findings relating to: Health & Safety (H&S) governance, implementation of H&S resources, planning and objective monitoring Corporate H&S committee meetings will be held quarterly to improve accountability and standard terms of reference for directorate level H&S meetings will be updated and communicated to all relevant areas.
+It was recognised that there was a lack of ownership and responsibility for Safer Recruitment activities Officer role.
+In addition, a Responsibility Assignment matrix is being developed to confirm which individuals / departments are Resources and Organisational Development September 2023 4 Corporate Health and Safety: Audit activity identified three high risk findings relating to: Health & Safety (H&S) governance, implementation of H&S resources, planning and objective monitoring Audit report Corporate H&S committee meetings will be held quarterly to improve accountability and standard terms of reference for directorate level H&S meetings will be updated and communicated to all relevant areas.
 The job descriptions for the Corporate H&S team are being reviewed to ensure clearer definition and separation of roles and a permanent Corporate H&S Manager / Lead is being developed to attract someone with appropriate qualifications and experience.
 In addition a council-wide H&S resourcing review will be undertaken to define what resources and competencies are required within Directorates and at the Corporate level to facilitate the effective management of H&S. We will compile quarterly data in relation to progress against H&S performance standards and indicators and review these at the Corporate H&S Committee meetings.
-Performance information will also be shared with management Board. , June 23-March 24 · · · Lambe eth
+Performance information will also be shared with management Board. , , June 23-March 24